phossa2/di/README.md

   ```

   By default `Phossa2\Di\Container` is writable which means user can add new service
-  definitions to the container.
+  definitions to the container manually by using `set()`.

   To get a readonly container,

   ```php
   $container = new Container();